Skip to main content

 Defaults may be set under Tools > Options > Fonts and Colors (see Related Articles for more information on setting defaults for Annotation).

-Once a Shape is drawn on the plan, you can adjusts its size and position by using the Selection Tool ALT TEXT and then adjusting the annotation as needed, see Related Articles for more information.
+Once a Shape is drawn on the plan, you can adjust its size and position by using the Selection Tool ALT TEXT and then adjusting the annotation as needed, see Related Articles for more information.

 Shape Annotations retain the last color and line width used.
 For example, if you change the color and line width in Bid "A", then open Bid "B", when you select the same Annotation Shape, it is set to the last color/line width you selected.